antoinechoffrut/la_permanence/README.md

 ## Scripts and notebooks

-`
+1. The script `la-permanence-scraping.py` collects the data every minute (most of the time).

-1. The script `la_permanence_scraping.py` collects the data every minute (most of the time).
+1. The Jupyter Notebook `la-permanence-EDA.ipynb` performs simple operations on the data to gain preliminary understanding.
+The figures above, for example, are generated in `la-permanence-EDA.ipynb`.
-1. The Jupyter Notebook `la_permanence_EDA.ipynb` performs simple operations on the data to gain preliminary understanding.
-The figures above, for example, are generated in `la_permanence_EDA.ipynb`.
+1. The Jupyter notebook `la-permanence-seasonality.ipynb` investigates
-1. The Jupyter notebook `la_permanence_stats.ipynb` aims to apply various statistical or Machine Learning algorithms to predict the number of available seats.
+   the seasonality in the data.